Rene Tosoni: Minor leagues

 Although Tosoni had a brief stint with the Gulf Coast League Twins to begin the year, he spent the majority of the season assigned to the Twins' advanced A affiliate, the Fort Myers Miracle.
 With the Miracle, he batted .325 with one home run and 17 RBI in the first half of the 2008 season—helping his team capture the Florida State League first-half West Division title.
 Along with teammates Robert Delaney, Brian Dinkelman, Jeff Manship, Wilson Ramos, Anthony Slama and Danny Valencia, Tosoni was selected to represent Fort Myers in the 2008 Florida State League All-Star game, however, a broken leg prevented him from attending.
 He was assigned to the Miracle's seven-day disabled list, and did not play from May 16 until August 26.
 For the season, his average fell to an even .300 upon his short return from the disabled list at the end of the season, however, his two-run home run in the first inning was the deciding factor in the Miracle's 2–1 victory over the Dunedin Blue Jays in game one of the 2008 division playoffs.

 To begin the season, Tosoni was assigned to the Twins' Double-A affiliate, the New Britain Rock Cats.
 He was elected to participate for the World Team at the All-Star Futures Game at Busch Stadium in St. Louis, the host location of the MLB All-Star Game.
 He appeared as a pinch hitter during the seventh inning and hit a go-ahead double off of Pittsburgh Pirates prospect Brad Lincoln.
 His performance earned him the game's MVP honours.

 Major leagues

 Tosoni made his major league debut on April 28, 2011.
 He singled in his first Major League plate appearance off of Tampa Bay Rays starter Jeremy Hellickson to lead off the third, and recorded his first RBI in the seventh inning with a single to center.

 Tosoni hit his first career home run off the Detroit Tigers' Rick Porcello on May 10.
 On September 27, he hit what turned out to be the final home run of his major league career, and his only career grand slam in a 7–4 victory over the Kansas City Royals.
-For the season, Tosoni slashed .203/.275/.343 with five home runs & 22 RBI.
+For the season, Tosoni slashed .203/.275/.343 with five home runs and 22 RBI.

 Tosoni batted .224 over four different levels in the minor leagues for the Twins in 2012.
 He was released at the end of the season.